rjbs/rjbs.github.io/_posts/2023-01-18-talking-to-philips-hue-lights-1.md

 HTTPMU is HTTP but Multicast UDP.
 Yup!

 So, you want to know what UPnP stuff is on your network?
-Just broadcast a request for them to sing out.
-Find your local broadcast address, and send a UDP datagram to it on port 1900.
-The datagram should contain an HTTPMU request, which will look recognizably like an HTTP request:
+Just multicast a request for them to sing out.
+Use the discovery link-local multicast address (239.255.255.250) and send a UDP datagram to it on port 1900.
+The datagram should contain an HTTPMU request, which will look recognizably like an HTTP
+request:

 ```
 M-SEARCH * HTTP/1.1